Matxilla/Notification-maker/README.md

 a simple notification maker
 inspired by DNAScanner.

-code and UI from ChatGPT.
-compiled with PS2EXE
+code and UI from ChatGPT compiled with PS2EXE